At first glance Betaworks seems to be a loose organization of people that do many things. But first and foremost we are builders.

 Jon works on finance at betaworks.
 He previously worked in mobile adtech, growth investing, and investment banking.

-Nick manages seed investing for betaworks.
-Previously, he worked at HappyFunCorp and at Lehman Brothers.
+Nick is the CEO of Alphaworks.
+Previously, he managed investments for betaworks and worked at HappyFunCorp and at Lehman Brothers.

 Alex is a Hacker in Residence at betaworks.
 Previously he made Artspace, The Fridge, MTV Music, and managed research programs for Paul Allen’s R&D lab.